scharf/cv/README.md

   on dedicated hardware
 * fast algorithm to compare lots of (protein) sequences
 * improved fastest existing algorithm for protein surface calculation by a factor of 10+
-* a plotting "program" in postscript that scientists could appended to their data files and that printed nice graphs and plots
+* a plotting "program" in postscript that scientists could append to their data files and that printed nice graphs and plots
 * automation of protein analysis - we reduced the manual effort of a man month work to a few hours calculations with 95% similar results (was later commercialised) in